rwdevlead/terraform-codespaces/labs/lab_03_working_with_variables_and_dependencies/azure.md

 environment        = "testing"
 ```

-Try applying with this new variable file:
+Try running a plan with this new variable file to see how to specify a specific variables file:
 ```bash
 terraform plan -var-file="testing.tfvars"
 ```